Start by clicking on "Fill out the template"

-Security over real assets i.e. the immovable property is created by way of mortgage.
+Security over real assets i.e. immovable property is created by way of mortgage.
 Under the Transfer of Property Act, a mortgage (other than an equitable mortgage) for repayment of more than INR100 must be by way of a registered instrument (indenture of mortgage).
 A mortgage of immovable property (other than equitable mortgage) must be registered within a period of 4 months under the Registration Act, 1908.
 Certain security interest must also be registered with the Central Registry of Securitization Asset Reconstruction and Security Interest of India (CERSAI).
 In some cases, prior permission is required to be obtained from the Income-tax authorities for the creation of charge on immovable properties.

 In an equitable mortgage, a declaration is made at the time of deposit of title deeds.
 That deposit is also recorded by the mortgagee by way of a memorandum of entry.

 2. Movable property such as assets, machinery etc. – Security over movable property can be created by way of hypothecation and execution of a deed of hypothecation.

-In case of charge being created by a company over property or instruments such as its shares, the filing must be made with the Registrar of Companies, regarding the creation of charge.
+In case of a charge being created by a company over property or instruments such as its shares, the filing must be made with the Registrar of Companies, regarding the creation of the charge.

 It may be noted here that in India, there are laws which regulate money lending and a person/entity in the business of making loans would need to be registered as a moneylender or with the Reserve Bank of India as a banking company or a non-banking financial company.